Skip to content

 But you may also have heard that drinking tea with milk is a bad idea.

-Is it the case with green tea or matcha as well?
+Is this the case with green tea or Matcha?

-If you want to get the maximum health benefit from drinking green tea, having milk with it will decrease the benefits but not eliminate them all.
+If you want the maximum health benefit from drinking green tea, having milk with it will decrease the benefits but not eliminate them all.

-One of the main health benefits of green tea is catechin, which is good for your heart, blood flow, and a whole lot more.
+One of the main health benefits of green tea is catechin, which is good for your heart, blood flow, and much more.
 (Read my full article about catechin here.)

-Protein found in milk called caseins makes a chemical reaction with catechin and reduces its health benefits.
+A protein found in milk called caseins makes a chemical reaction with catechin, reducing its health benefits.

 Drinking tea with milk reduces the benefit of catechin, which relaxes blood vessels, compared to drinking with water.